Rosemary's Baby (film): Accolades

-On October 30, 2012, The Criterion Collection released the film for the first time on Blu-ray.

 Legacy

 The scene in which Rosemary is raped by Satan was ranked No. 23 on Bravo's The 100 Scariest Movie Moments.
 In 2010, The Guardian ranked the film the second-greatest horror film of all time.
 In 2014, it was deemed "culturally, historically, or aesthetically significant" by the Library of Congress and selected for preservation in the National Film Registry.

-The film inaugurated cinema's growing fascination with demons and related themes in the coming decades.
+The film inaugurated cinema's growing fascination with demons and related themes in the coming decades, and the novel's author Ira Levin wondered in a 2003 afterword whether his idea for Rosemary's Baby ultimately led to an increase in religious fundamentalism.

 Sequels and remakes

 In the 1976 television film Look What's Happened to Rosemary's Baby, Patty Duke starred as Rosemary Woodhouse and Ruth Gordon reprised her role of Minnie Castevet.
 The film introduced an adult Andrew/Adrian attempting to earn his place as the Antichrist.
 It was disliked as a sequel by critics and viewers, and its reputation deteriorated over the years.
-The film is unrelated to the novel's sequel, Son of Rosemary.
+The film is unrelated to the novel's 1997 sequel, Son of Rosemary.

-A remake of Rosemary's Baby was briefly considered in 2008.
+After the success of Friday the 13th Part III series producer Frank Mancuso Jr. was assigned to work on another 3D film with one of the projects considered being a 3-D remake of Rosemary's Baby before Mancuso ultimately deciding to produce The Man Who Wasn't There.
+Another attempt to remake Rosemary's Baby was briefly considered in 2008.
 The intended producers were Michael Bay, Andrew Form, and Brad Fuller.
 The remake fell through later that same year.

-In January 2014, NBC made a four-hour Rosemary's Baby miniseries with Zoe Saldana as Rosemary.
+In January 2014, NBC made a four-hour miniseries with Zoe Saldaña as Rosemary.
 The miniseries was filmed in Paris under the direction of Agnieszka Holland.
 In 2016, the film was unofficially remade in Turkey under the title Alamet-i-Kiyamet.

-The short "Her Only Living Son" from the 2017 horror anthology film XX serves as an unofficial sequel to the story.
+The short Her Only Living Son from the 2017 horror anthology film XX serves as an unofficial sequel to the story.

-In June 2022, Bloody Disgusting stated that the company had received announcement that the film Apartment 7A is secretly a prequel to Rosemary's Baby.
+The film was followed by a prequel in 2024, Apartment 7A.
+The prequel takes place a year prior and leading up to the events of Rosemary's Baby, and expands on Terry Gionoffrio and Mrs. Gardenia's back-stories who were minor characters in the original film.